Li+/H+ exchange in solid-state oxide Li-ion conductors

 For a given $\text{C}_{\text{Li}^+}$ and pH condition, the LHX energy solely depends on the difference of the two energy terms $E[c-\text{y}\cdot \text{Li} + \text{y}\cdot \text{H}]$ and $E[c]$ (see Equation \ref{eq:LHX}).
-Therefore, the LHX energy essentially captures the energy difference between incorporating H versus Li into a given structure \cite{Islam2021_insertion_energy}.
-To better understand the difference in the LHX driving force between garnets and NASICONs, we perform DFT calculations to compare the Li and H insertion energies ($E_{\text{Li}}^{\text{insertion}}$ and $E_{\text{H}}^{\text{insertion}}$), which is defined as the energy required to incorporate Li or H into an empty site (see Methods).
-The empty site is introduced by removing one Li from the pristine, non-exchanged structure with the lowest CHGNet energy obtained from the calculations shown in Figure \ref{fig:LHX_insertion_energy} (a).
-The insertion energy varies across different Li sites, reflecting differences in intrinsic site energies as well as interactions between the inserted species and neighboring Li ions.
-Also, because each Li site is coordinated by multiple oxygen anions (four for tetrahedral and six for octahedral), we start the structural optimization with H in a position close to each oxygen, from which we obtain a range of H insertion energy for each Li site (see Figure S4 in Supporting Information).
-We report the lowest energy value as the H insertion energy of a given Li site, assuming that there is enough time for the system to reach the thermodynamic equilibrium during proton exchange.
-Due to the high symmetry, the H insertion energy converges to a single value in the unstuffed Li3 Garnet and Li1 NASICON compounds.
+Therefore, the LHX energy essentially captures the energy difference between incorporating H versus Li into a given structure.
+To better understand the difference in the LHX driving force between garnets and NASICONs, we perform DFT calculations to compare the Li and H site energies ($E_{\text{Li}}^{\text{site}}$ and $E_{\text{H}}^{\text{site}}$), which is estimated as the negative of energy required to extracting a single Li or H from a given site in a stoichiometric structure (see Supporting Information).
+This site energy varies across different Li sites, reflecting differences in intrinsic site energies between octahedral and tetrahedral sites, as well as interactions between the inserted species and neighboring Li ions.
+Also, because each Li site is coordinated by multiple oxygen anions (four for tetrahedral and six for octahedral), we start the structural optimization with H in a position close to each oxygen, from which we obtain a range of H site energy for each Li site (see Figure S5 in Supporting Information).
+We report the lowest energy value as the H site energy of a given Li site, assuming that there is enough time for the system to reach the thermodynamic equilibrium during proton exchange.
+Due to the high symmetry, the H site energy converges to a single value in the unstuffed Li3 Garnet and Li1 NASICON compounds.